RenadAlmurayshid/new-arm-/README.md

 7) write git clone and then paste the link next to it

+8) Launch you rviz

+9) to the add option

+10) find the robot stable

+11) you will see the arm and you move it

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Create a workspace for catkin based on the type you have mine is melodic sudo apt-get install ros-melodic-catkin